EQWorks/mobileSDK-documentation/docs/androidsdk_2.1.1.md

 </td>

 <td> When refresh is set to true, SDK will read beacons from the server.
 When set to false, SDK will read beacons from the cache.
-If no records are found in the cache, then SDK will read from the server.
+If no records are found in the cache, SDK will read from the server.

 </td>

 </tr>